ReferenceHub/Pod/Episodes/06 - A minute of silence for Riot/info.md

 - [How Many Viewers Watched The League Of Legends 2017 Championship?
 Not 60M](https://medium.com/@mannyanekal/how-many-viewers-watched-the-league-of-legends-2017-championship-not-60m-b02e6171d5b)

 #### Notes
-- Riot’s official NA and EU interviewers will be in attendance, though
+- Riot’s official NA and EU interviewers will be in attendance, though.
-- Riot has struggled to secure a venue for the finals of Worlds this year
+- Riot has struggled to secure a venue for the finals of Worlds this year.
 - Viewers, unsurprisingly, started to wonder if Riot was cutting costs, possibly in response to the game's perceived drop-off in popularity.
 - "We want to to invest even more than what we do now in the future, but only if it makes sense for the business."
-- Some clues Riot is cutting back budget
+- Some clues Riot is cutting back budget:
-	- MSI being held in EU studios for most of the tournament
+	- The MSI was being held in EU studios for most of the tournament.
-	- NA LCS Spring Finals held in a 1000 capacity music venue
+	- The NA LCS Spring Finals was held in a 1000 capacity music venue.
-	- Riot casters won't even to go to Korea for Worlds
+	- Riot casters won't even to go to Korea for Worlds.
 	- Worlds finals are not even held in Seoul or Busan but Incheon instead.

 ### Nvidia RTX cards